aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 education, socio-economic status, technical choices, and experience level.

-Everyone who participates in the sktime project activities is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the sktime project including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
+Everyone who participates in the aeon project activities is required to conform to this Code of Conduct.
+This Code of Conduct applies to all spaces managed by the aeon project including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
-By participating, contributors indicate their acceptance of the procedures by which the sktime project core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.
+By participating, contributors indicate their acceptance of the procedures by which the aeon project core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.